Local Regulations

 Required Documentation

-- Restoration Plan: Outlines the scope of work, materials, and methods to be used.
+- Restoration Plan: Outlines the scope of work and methods to be used during the restoration.

 Inspection Process

-- Pre-Restoration Inspection: Conduct a thorough inspection of the property to identify damages and necessary repairs.
+- Pre-Restoration Inspection: Conduct an initial assessment to identify damage and necessary repairs.